 The Trust may issue income and accumulation units.
-Only accumulation units are in issue.

 Holders of income units are entitled to be paid the distributable income attributed to such units on any relevant interim and annual allocation dates.
 Holders of accumulation units are not entitled to be paid the income attributed to such units, but that income is automatically transferred to (and retained as part of) the capital assets of the Trust on the relevant interim and/or annual accounting dates.
 This is reflected in the price of an accumulation unit.